OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/setup-platform-server-redis.md

 1. If the connection test is successful, click **Apply and Exit**.

-1. Configuration Tool displays a popup  asking you to publish the latest version of Service Center and System Components.
-Accept by clicking **OK**.
+1. If the Configuration Tool displays a popup asking you to publish the latest version of Service Center and System Components. click **OK** to accept.

     If you're configuring an existing installation, republish all modules so that they use Redis sessions.